vznd/selenium-webdriver-tests/README.md

 actionProvider.dragAndDrop(sourceEle, targetEle).build().perform();
 ```

-* [To cover] **DragAndDropBy** - click and hold the source element, move to the location of the given offset and then releases the mouse
+* [Out of scope] **DragAndDropBy** - click and hold the source element, move to the location of the given offset and then releases the mouse
 ```java
 WebElement sourceEle = driver.findElement(By.id("draggable"));
 WebElement targetEle = driver.findElement(By.id("droppable"));